rlucas7/rlucas7.github.io/_posts/2025-07-09-kaczmarz-papers-notes.md

 <img src='{{site.baseurl}}/images/Momentum_Kaczmarz_Figure.png'/>

+One key difference I'll point out here is that with a momentum method the steps can exceed the lines which delineate the boundaries in the more standard Kaczmarz steps.
+Why?
+The idea is the \\( \beta > 0 \\) makes the point be a moving point with perhaps constant or non-constant mass behind it as the point moves through the space.
+The further in the individual steps the point moves, the more momentum is added.

 The authors of this work also setup a formulation of Kaczmarz that uses Nesterov Acceleration (NA).
 NA has 3 equations and I'll refer you to the paper to read those.
 They also have a nice theorem that gives quantitive information on the iterations of a randomized NA approach.